Skip to main content

 One such approach is computer-aided drug design (CADD), which comprises a suite of computational and theoretical approaches to drug discovery that are being developed and implemented at increasing speed across academia and industry.

-Topics of interested to the collection include but are not limited to:
+Topics of interested to the collection included but were not limited to:

 • Molecular docking